lancearlaus/lancearlaus.github.io/_posts/2015-05-27-Akka-Streams-Using-Buffers.md

 #### Why Deadlock?

 The code above looks fine and may run just fine for small differences (hey, my tests pass!).
-However, it's got a subtle deadlock bug that will rear its ugly head intermittently, the worst sort of bug to wrangle in production.
+However, it's got a subtle deadlock bug that will rear its ugly head intermittently, the worst type to wrangle in production.

-Deadlock happens due to the behavior of `Broadcast` and `Zip`. `Broadcast` won't emit an element until all outputs (branches) signal demand while `Zip` won't signal demand until all its inputs (branches) have emitted an element.
+Deadlock occurs due to the behavior of `Broadcast` and `Zip`. `Broadcast` won't emit an element until all outputs (branches) signal demand while `Zip` won't signal demand until all its inputs (branches) have emitted an element.
+This makes sense since `Broadcast` is constrained by the slowest consumer and `Zip` must emit well-formed tuples.

 Uneven branches create a flow where the `Broadcast` stage waits for demand that's never signalled while the `Zip` stage waits for an element that never arrives.
 Let's apply the basic rule of Reactive Streams to understand why.

 > Rule: Producers emit elements in response to demand